Table of Contents

 Likewise, the prophet Jeremiah instructed the people also not to do any work (ex. buy or sell…etc.) on the Sabbath, “Thus says the LORD: “Take heed to yourselves, and bear no burden on the Sabbath day, nor bring it in by the gates of Jerusalem; nor carry a burden out of your houses on the Sabbath day, nor do any work, but hallow the Sabbath day, as I commanded your fathers“ (Jeremiah 17:21,22).
 Such activities on the Sabbath were forbidden by the Lord (Isaiah 56:2-6).

 The Sabbath Through History

 The Sabbath rest was instituted at the end of the creation week (Genesis 2:2,3).
 The Bible tells us that God created the world in six days.
 Then, God rested on the seventh day and He blessed and sanctified it, 2000 years before the existence of Jews.
 Therefore, the seventh day should not be called a Jewish Sabbath.
 It is the Sabbath of the Lord (Ezekiel 20:19-20; Isaiah 58:13-14; Leviticus 26:2; Deuteronomy 5:12-14).
 The seventh day was a day of both rest and worship (Numbers 28:25; Exodus 31:13; Leviticus 23:3) not a day to farm, build, buy or sell.

 In the New Testament, Jesus kept the seventh day of the week (Luke 4:16) and declared Himself Lord of the Sabbath (Matthew 12:7; Mark 2:28).
 He said, He didn’t come to destroy the law, but to fill it to the fullest spiritual meaning (Matthew 12:12; Luke 13:10-17).
-He emphatically declared that not one “jot or title” of the law would be changed until heaven and earth pass away (Matthew 5:17,18; Luke 16:17).
+He emphatically declared, “till heaven and earth pass away, one [a]jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18 also Luke 16:17).

 And when Christ prophesied about events that would take place forty years after His death about the destruction of Jerusalem, He underscored the fact that His followers would still be observing His sacred weekly Sabbath (Matthew 24:20).
 When Jesus was crucified on Friday (the sixth day), we read that the women “rested on the Sabbath according to the commandment” (Luke 23:56).